openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 - As an openshift administrator, I want to have tags added to all resources created in Azure by Openshift.
 - As an openshift administrator, I want to restrict access granted to Openshift specific account.

 ### Goals

-- The administrator or service (in the case of Managed OpenShift) installing OpenShift can configure allowed number of user-defined tags in the Openshift installer generated install config, which is referred and applied by the installer and the in-cluster operators on the the Azure resources during creation.
+- The administrator or service (in the case of Managed OpenShift) installing OpenShift can configure allowed number of user-defined tags in the Openshift installer generated install config, which is referred and applied by the installer and the in-cluster operators on the the Azure resources during cluster creation.
 - Tags must be applied at creation time, in an atomic operation.
-It isn't acceptable to create an object and, after some period of time, apply the tags post-creation.
+It isn't acceptable to create an object and to apply tags post cluster creation.

 ### Non-Goals

-- Management of resource tags post creation of cluster is out of scope.
+- Management(update/delete) of resource tags post creation of cluster is out of scope.

 ## Proposal